Respect, Responsibility & Results

 The Alexandria Sheriff's Office is responsible for the operation of the Detention Center, courthouse and courtroom security, service of all court legal documents, execution of court orders, transportation of prisoners, execution of arrest warrants, and general public safety and law enforcement.

-This summer, the Alexandria Sheriff’s Office is once again offering a special four-day program for young people ages 11 to 17.
-The 2013 Youth Academy will be held Monday, August 5 through Thursday, August 8.
-Kids will learn about the Sheriff’s Office as they ride along with deputies, experience tactical demonstrations, tour the detention center and court house, and more!
-Download a flyer and application with waiver now, and contact Deputy Wright at 703.746.5017 for more information.
+This summer, the Alexandria Sheriff’s Office and Alexandria Police Department are offering a free five-day program for young people ages 11 to 15.
+The 2014 Law Enforcement Youth Academy will be held Monday, August 4 through Friday, August 8.
+Kids will explore the criminal justice system through tours, tactical demonstrations and hands-on activities at Police Headquarters, the Detention Center and the Alexandria Courthouse.
+Download an application with waiver now, and contact Deputy Wright at 703.746.5017 for more information.
 Don’t delay – space is limited!

 Get connected with the Alexandria Sheriff’s Office through social media!
 The Sheriff’s Office is now on Facebook and Twitter, so “like” and “follow” us for the latest information about community outreach, staff achievements, detention center news, employment opportunities and more.

-The Detention Center Bureau is the largest of the Sheriff’s Office's four organizational bureaus.
-Under the command of Chief Deputy Clarke Stearns, the Bureau is responsible for managing the Alexandria Detention Center's security function and is comprised of the Security Division.
+The Detention Center Operations and Support Services Bureau is the largest of the Sheriff’s Office's three organizational bureaus.
+Under the command of Chief Deputy Doug Schuler, the Bureau is responsible for managing the Alexandria Detention Center's security as well as the facility itself.
+The Security Division and Support Services Division comprise the Bureau.
 The Security Division supervises Security Teams, Special Management Sergeant, and Visitors Center operations, among other responsibilities.
+The Support Services Division maintains the physical plant, manages fire safety and sanitation, supervises the preparation and delivery of all staff and inmate meals, and maintains inmate records.

 Volunteers are an essential part of the work of the Sheriff’s Office.
 Many rehabilitative programs offered to inmates are conceived of or delivered by volunteers, and our volunteers are at the heart of Detention Center programming.
 Regardless of your skills, your interest in being a volunteer with the Sheriff’s Office is much appreciated so please explore the opportunities and procedures to joining our team and making a difference in our community!